davidomotoso/The-Blog/README.md

 ## Usage

 - Home Page: Displays a list of blog posts.
-Users can click on a blog title to view its detailed content.
+Users can click on the read more button to view its detailed content.

 - New Blog: Allows users to create a new blog post.
 They can enter a title, content, author, and optionally upload an image or video.

 - Blog Content: Shows the detailed content of a selected blog post, including text content and media (images or videos).

 - Edit Blog: Enables users to edit the content of an existing blog post, including the title, content, and author.
-They can also update the media files.

 ## Technologies Used